More Detail Than Standard Analytics

 Identify invisible recording scripts

-Run a full privacy audit today to detect hidden tracking risks and guarantee you are not accidentally violating aggressive wiretapping laws.
+Run a full privacy audit to detect hidden tracking risks and review whether recording scripts are active on your site.

 For deeper runtime checks, run the full privacy audit →